 Using Hollis’ education in dance and years of experience as a caregiver Hollis would call their approach intuitive caregiving.
 Hollis engages some of the more cognitively impaired individuals in a fun, creative, playful way.
-Moments of joy are recreated by reminding individuals of joyful memories of dance.
+Moments of joy are recreated by reminding individuals of joyful memories of dance and connection.
 These joyous moments motivate range of motion through the music.
 Hollis engages people face to face with a smile and simple words like “Let’s Dance.”
 Hollis’ approach and techniques are inspired by Teepa Snow and developed over years of experience with communities Nationwide.

 Hollis Taylor has held a CNA License in the state of Colorado and has been an assisted yoga guide for Quadriplegics and Paraplegics.
 Hollis also holds a degree in Psychology from Chesapeake College of Maryland, graduating with honors, and often offers services as a mental health coach.
 Hollis holds a lifetime of experience with older individuals, physically disabled, developmentally impaired, and people from all walks of life.
 Hollis has a special touch with the mentally, emotionally, and cognitively impaired as well as non-responsive individuals.